nybbles/obsidian-pocket/README.md

 The Pocket list can be used to browse through the items you've saved to Pocket and to create a note for any Pocket item by clicking on its title.
 You can also go directly to the URL for the Pocket item.
-See below for more details.

 ### Pocket tags in Obsidian